Amplitude-Developer-Docs/amplitude-dev-center/docs/analytics/sdks/javascript-sdk.md

 #### setOnce

 `setOnce` sets the value of a user property only once.
-Subsequent calls using `setOnce` will be ignored.
+Later calls using `setOnce` are ignored.

 ```js
 var identify = new amplitude.Identify().setOnce('key1', 'value1');